sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 ## Turning in your assignment

+* Your code should submitted as either (a) Python file (or files) that can be executed by running *e.g.* `python text_mining.py`, or (b) a Jupyter notebook.
+* If you submit a Python file:
+* The project README must describe how to install any required packages (e.g. `pip install vaderSentiment`) and how to run it (e.g. `python text_mining.py`)
+* If you submit a Jupyter notebook:
+* You must test that it behaves correctly when you execute "Run All" from the "Cell" menu.
+* You must *also* submit a Python text file.
+    Use the File > Download as > Python menu item to download a text file, and `git add` it to your repo.

 1\.
 Submit your Project Write-up/Reflection.
 This can be in the form of:

   * a [Markdown](https://guides.github.com/features/mastering-markdown/) file, committed to your repository, or